0xcatalysis/docs/docs/operators/faqs.md

 6. **How are rewards distributed to node operators?**

 Rewards are distributed directly by the SSPs.
-If you’re running a Catalysis-Powered AVS secured by EigenLayer ($50M) + Symbiotic ($50M), you’ll receive separate payouts from both EigenLayer and Symbiotic based on your stake and participation.
+If you’re running a Catalysis-Powered AVS (say $100M) secured by EigenLayer ($50M) + Symbiotic ($50M), you’ll receive separate payouts from both EigenLayer and Symbiotic based on your stake and participation.